Seo In-young: 2011: Wash and Brand New Elly

-2012: IY Company, ANYMORE and Let's Dance
+2012: IY Company, "Anymore" and "Let's Dance"

 On May 18, 2012, it was announced that Seo In-young would be establishing her own private entertainment company, IY Company.
 She is no longer associated or under contract with Star Empire Entertainment.

 On August 13, 2012, Seo In-young became the main MC of 'SBS E! – Star Beauty Show'.
 The show focuses on beauty and fashion tips.

-On August 13, 2012, a music video teaser for Seo In-young's digital single, ANYMORE, was released.
+On August 13, 2012, a music video teaser for Seo In-young's digital single, "Anymore", was released.
 It was later revealed the song was produced by popular producer Kush.
 The single was officially released on August 19, 2012.
 The full-length music video was released two days later.
 The single quickly experienced enormous success, securing the No. 1 spot on every single Korean music chart, achieving the coveted 'all-kill'.

-On October 15, 2012, Seo In-young revealed a music video teaser for Let's Dance.
+On October 15, 2012, Seo In-young revealed a music video teaser for "Let's Dance".
 The song, which was digitally released on October 17, 2012, is a dance track combining elements of electronic disco as well as post disco, further showing the musical style changes Seo In-young has been going through.
 On October 18, 2012, Seo In-young took to the stage and began promotions on M!
 Countdown, where she performed ANYMORE and Let's Dance.

-2013: Forever Young and Love Me
+2013: Forever Young and "Love Me"

 In early 2013, Seo In-young became a main voice coach for Voice Korea Kids, a spin-off of The Voice of Korea.
 The show aired from January 4, 2013, to February 1, 2013.

 On May 2, 2013, Seo In-young announced that she would be making her first comeback of the year with the release of concept photos and a music video teaser.
 Her company, IY Company, stated, "With her talents, this will be an album that showcases her new potential."
 On May 14, 2013, Seo In-young released her first mini-album in two years, titled Forever Young.
 The album is considered Seo In-young's return to ballads and contains the promotional single "Let's Break Up."

 On September 23, 2013, it was announced that Seo In-young would be returning to the music scene with a digital single titled "Love Me".
 According to Seo In-young, the song is "an upbeat dance track through which she puts aside her previous ballad concept".
 On October 3, 2013, Seo In-young debuted her new song, "Love Me", through a pre-release performance on Mnet's M!
 Countdown.
 The single and music video were officially released the following day.
 "Love Me" was instantly met with positive reviews and quickly climbed digital charts.

-2016: Back to Star Empire Entertainment, Comeback
+2016: Return to Star Empire Entertainment

-Seo in Young returned to Star Empire after 4 years, stating it was a "move of loyalty".
+Seo In-young returned to Star Empire after four years, stating it was a "move of loyalty".